baked_file_system_mounter

 Usage

-You can passing a Hash as argument for mapping.
+You can pass a Hash as an argument to define folder mappings

 require "baked_file_system_mounter"